logan-connolly/mychef/README.md

   </p>
 </div>

-## TL;DR
+## Overview

 **MyChef** is an application that helps you decide what meal to make based on what you have at home.
-Simply enter in your ingredients and get back tasty plant-based recipes from top recipe websites.
+Simply enter in ingredients you have at home and get back tasty plant-based recipes from top recipe websites.

 ## Setup

+_FYI: an installation of docker and docker-compose is required to run the application._

 Define `.env` configuration in root directory of project: